 During this three-day, interactive course, you will learn the basic principles of finance through stories, case studies, and a hands-on simulation.
 You will learn “how the math works”— but more importantly you will learn how and why these concepts are linked to decision making.
 In addition, you will build a set of skills that will help you productively engage in financial discussions as well as more confidently evaluate projects and proposals.
 You will return to work with an increased ability to add value in your role and an understanding of why so many managers who have taken this course have recommended it to their teams.

 - Leaders who feel uncomfortable or hesitant during financial discussions

 - Executives who make or contribute to decisions with significant financial implications

 - Managers with profit-and-loss responsibility in marketing, operations, human resources, engineering, or other non-financial areas

-- Leaders who need to refresh their finance knowledge
+- Professionals who would like to refresh their finance knowledge

-- Identify the business impact of changes in cash flow
+- Understand the importance of cash flow to creating value